JensVisbech/JensVisbech.github.io/index.md

 ### Relevant preprints
 All preprints are submitted for journal publication and/or are currently undergoing review.
 * Minniti, S, **Visbech, J**, Eskilsson, C, Parolini, N, Engsig-Karup, AP.
 A High-Order Spectral Element Solver for Steady-State Free Surface Flows.
 Preprint on arXiv (2512.23648).
 2025.
 Available on [arXiv](https://arxiv.org/abs/2512.23648).
-* **Visbech, J**, Melander, A, Engsig-Karup, AP.
-FNPF-SEM: A parallel spectral element model in Firedrake for fully nonlinear water wave simulations.
-Preprint on arXiv (2506.09435).
-2025.
-Available on [arXiv](https://arxiv.org/abs/2506.09435).